Health and Longevity Course for Dogs Chapter 6

 - The nutrient cycle in nature is broken

-- Vitamins are 'vital' to good health and life
+- Vitamins are vital for good health and life

 - Most vitamins on the market are synthetically made

 - Synthetic vitamins are 'the plastic apples' of the vitamin industry that cause stomach upsets and imbalances.